-In the Apple Developer’s Guide there are some practical suggestions for mobile app designers: controls should measure at least 44 points x 44 points, so they can be accurately tapped with a finger, and text should be at least 11 points, so that it is legible at a typical viewing distance without zooming.
-Colors, too, play a crucial role: while too many colors can be distracting or confusing, using different colors to emphasize certain elements is advisable.
-When choosing the color palette, you should make sure that the colors are not clashing and that your text is visible on the background.
+In the Apple Developer’s Guide, there are some practical suggestions for mobile app designers: controls should measure at least 44 points x 44 points, so they can be accurately tapped with a finger, and text should be at least 11 points so that it is legible at a typical viewing distance without zooming.
+Colours, too, play a crucial role: while too many colours can be distracting or confusing, using different colours to emphasize certain elements is advisable.
+When choosing the colour palette, you should make sure that the colours are not clashing and that your text is visible in the background.

 Finally, you should always consider the context in which the user interacts with your app: will it work in bright sunlight?
 Does the font work in multiple languages?

 While planning the design of your app, do not underestimate the value of the details.
 Users love apps which are not only easy to navigate but also beautiful.
 Elements as typography, empty space, and high-resolution imagery play a central role in the user experience: your font should be both stylish and easy to read and you should make sure you are maximizing the space between lines without cramping the text.

 Until a few years ago, designing only for the iPhone was the rule, today there are multiple devices and platforms that must be taken into consideration.
 Once you have designed your app, you will need it to work on a wide variety of devices and operating systems: on both iOS and Android at a minimum, and preferably even on the Windows platform.
 While some elements can be the same across all platforms, other parts need to be designed differently.
 For instance, iPhones do not have the “get back” button, so you will need to include a “back” chevron in the top left of the screen throughout the various journeys in your app.
 On Android, on the other hand, there is no need to design this specific feature.

 With all the different models and makes of phones available you will also need to design for different sizes.
 A smart way to do this is to have three sets of graphics: high density, medium density, and low density, and to use them when needed.